Azure/azure-powershell/src/StackAdmin/Azs.InfrastructureInsights.Admin/Help/Get-AzsAlert.md

 Accept wildcard characters: False
 ```

-### -Top
+### -Skip
-Return the top N items as specified by the parameter value.
+Skip the first N items as specified by the parameter value.
-Applies after the -Skip parameter.

 ```yaml
 Type: Int32